lolmaus/ember-element-query/README.md

 })
 ```

-Note: selectors are looked up among current component's child elements only.
+Selectors are looked up among child elements only.
 If you need to react to a transition of an element that appears outside of given component, you should work with that element's nearest parent component (make it `EventForwardingMixin` or `ElementQueryMixin` and apply transition selectors there).